 The Rat Park Experiment

 Bruce Alexander did a Rat Park experiment in 1970.
 Researchers tested for a connection between addiction and environmental stresses.
 Meanwhile, the experiment itself became famous.
-They proved that mice can indeed become addicted to opiates.
+They proved that mice could indeed become addicted to opiates.
 However, its hypothesis remained for the most part ignored.

 They gave two groups of rats access to a solution containing opiates.
 The first group lived in a space 200 times the size of a standard cage.
 They had access to food, balls, and wheels for play and plenty of space for sleeping and mating.
 On the other hand, the second group lived in conditions which were the exact opposite.
 They had cramped cages with no recreation or stimulation.